cysouw/diathesis/text/c07_reflexive.md

   (= Ich jage den Hund und dadurch geht der aus dem Zimmer.)
 :::

 However, there are a few example in which additionally a reflexive pronoun is added, like with *graben* 'to dig' [@next a] and *wünschen* 'to wish' [@next b].
-Note that the dative reflexive pronoun is not a raised possessor with a self-inflicting reflexive (those examples are discussion in [@sec:reflexive-dative-accusative-location]).
+Note that the dative reflexive pronoun is not a raised possessor with a self-inflicting reflexive.
+Such examples are discussed in [@sec:reflexive-dative-accusative-location].

 ::: ex
 - Ich grabe mir einen Weg durch den Schnee.